iredmail/docs/upgrade/0-upgrade.iredmail.0.8.7-0.9.0.md

 ## ChangeLog

+* 2014-12-04: [All backends] Disable SSL v3 in Apache, Postfix, Dovecot.
 * 2014-11-13: [All backends] Add index for SQL column `msgs.spam_level` in `amavisd` database.
 * 2014-11-06: [All backends] Fix improper SQL query command in domain transport query file.
 * 2014-09-09: [All backends] Fix incorrect setting to enable daily cron job to update SpamAssassin rules.